Puiutmic/Scalable-Logo-Clustering-Engine/README.md

 ---
 ## System Architecture & Workflow

 Instead of a basic loop, I built an asynchronous engine that can talk to many websites at once.
-Once an image is found, I convert it into a "perceptual hash" - basically a digital fingerprint that represents how the image looks to the human eye.
+Once an image is found, I convert it into a "perceptual hash" - basically a digital fingerprint that represents how the image looks to the human eye

 To group these fingerprints, I used a Disjoint Set Union (DSU) algorithm, which I found to be much faster for this type of relationship mapping than traditional clustering methods.